pnonell/speech-digital-processing/README.md

 - 1st Part: modelat_mhe.m

-    Analysis of the pitch marks of the audio, splitting of the harmonic (audio_h.wav) and stochastic (audio_n.wav) parts and reconstructio0n of the audio (audio_hn.wav).
+    Analysis of the pitch marks of the audio, splitting of the harmonic (audio_h.wav) and stochastic (audio_n.wav) parts and reconstruction of the audio (audio_hn.wav).

 - 2n Part: modelat_mhet.m